 One-week Ordinary Waiting Period

-The Newly Arrived Residents Waiting Period has been waived until 31 March 2021.
-This means that people who claim JobSeeker Payment up until 31 March 2021 will not serve the NARWP.
-Read more here.
+The Newly Arrived Residents Waiting Period (NARWP) has been lifted until 31 March 2021.

 Seasonal Work Preclusion Period